zkpstandard/wg-plonkish/src/example.md

 The Luhn algorithm is a check digit formula used to validate identification numbers such as credit card numbers or national identification numbers.
 It works as follows:

-1. Split the number into a payload (all digits except the last one) and a check digit (tthe last digit).
+1. Split the number into a payload (all digits except the last one) and a given check digit (the last digit).
-2. Compute the check digit from the payload.
+2. Compute what the check digit should be from the payload:

    a.
-Starting from the right (excluding the check digit), double every second digit.
+Starting from the right of the payload (which does not include the check digit), double every second digit starting with the rightmost.
+That is, double the rightmost, third-rightmost, fifth-rightmost, etc. digits of the payload.
 If doubling results in a number greater than 9, subtract 9.

    b.
-Sum all the digits (original and transformed).
+Let $s$ be the sum of all the digits (transformed or not) resulting from step a.

    c.
-The check digit is computed as $(10 - (s \bmod 10)) \bmod 10$ where $s$ is the sum from the previous step.
+The check digit is computed as $(10 - (s \bmod 10)) \bmod 10$.

 3. Compare the computed check digit with the given check digit.
 If they match, the number is valid.